iterative/ldb-resources/documentation/Getting-started-with-LDB.md

-Here, the second image in the top row is too noisy to recognize even for a human, and the third image on the bottom row clearly does not belong to a set.
-The very first image should have been easy to recognize, but carries the wrong annotation, while the others present challenge types the network is not dealing gracefully with.
-For now, let us assume we want delete all these images from the training set going forward.
+Here, we observe that a second image in the top row is too noisy to recognize (even for a human), and the third image on the bottom row does not belong to a set.
+On the other hand, the very first image should have been easy to recognize, but carries the wrong annotation, while the others present other challenge types the network is not dealing gracefully with.
+For now, let us assume we just want to delete all these images from the training set going forward.

-To accomplish this task, we can save the dataset `"to-examine"`, stage our main working dataset, and subtract the former from the latter:
+To accomplish this task, we can save dataset `"to-examine"`, stage our main working dataset, and subtract the former from the latter:

 | Step | Command |